goaround/gallery-block-lightbox/README.txt

 == Changelog ==

+= 1.10.0 =

+- Add two Filter baguettebox_selector for the baguetteBox.js CSS selector and baguettebox_filter for the baguetteBox.js file type RegExp filter

 = 1.9.0 =

 - Support new Gallery Block format (will be released with WordPress 5.9 in December 2021) https://make.wordpress.org/core/2021/08/20/gallery-block-refactor-dev-note/